Pennyw0rth/NetExec-Wiki/ldap-protocol/dns.md

 ---
 description: >-
-    dns module allows to manage DNS records in an Active-Directory integrated DNS over the LDAP protocol.
+    DNS module allows to manage DNS records in an Active-Directory integrated DNS over the LDAP protocol.
 ---

-# dns
+# DNS

 The `dns` module allows for the management of DNS records in an Active Directory-integrated DNS environment directly over the LDAP protocol.
+It can perform actions like adding, modifying, querying, and deleting DNS records by manipulating their corresponding objects in Active Directory.

+{% hint style="warning" %}
+By default, the module operates on the `DomainDnsZones` partition.
+However, it also supports targeting older DNS partitions via the `OPTIONS=legacy` parameter.
+This is useful for environments with legacy DNS configurations, typically from pre-Windows 2000 systems, where DNS data was stored in the `CN=MicrosoftDNS,CN=System` container within the domain partition.
+ {% endhint %}

 ## Module Options